hharraz/ACE-docker/README.md

 # What the image contains

-The built image contains a full installation of [IBM Integration Bus for Developers Edition V10.0](https://ibm.biz/iibdevedn).
+The built image contains a full installation of [IBM App Connect Enterprise V11](https://ibm.biz/iibdevedn).
 If you install the stand-alone image, which does not contain an installation of IBM MQ, some functionality may not be available, or may be changed - see this [topic](http://www-01.ibm.com/support/knowledgecenter/SSMKHH_10.0.0/com.ibm.etools.mft.doc/bb28660_.htm) for more information.

 # Running a container